big-tuwien/big-tuwien.github.io/content/publication/tuw-193561/index.md

 publication_types:
 - '1'
 publishDate: '2010-05-02'
+specifics: 'Vortrag: 1st Workshop on Product LinE Approaches in Software Engineering (PLEASE 2010), Cape Town, South Africa; 02.05.2010; in: "Proceedings of the 2010 ICSE Workshop on Product Line Approaches in Software Engineering", Acm, New York, NY, USA (2010), ISBN: 978-1-60558-968-8; S. 16 - 23.'
 title: An experience report on the incremental adoption and evolution of an SPL in eHealth
 url_pdf: ''